kimhart/parkdash/README.md

 * Click rolling photos at top of page to open a gallery of photos from each park in a modal format.
 * See a live Instagram feed of photos tagged at the park.

+#### Ultimate Goals

+* Receive a text notification when there is severe weather, a trail closes, the park closes unexpectedly, or an emergency occurs.
+* Be able to search ANY park from a complete API/database (rather than a pre-seeded version of a few parks)
+* See campground information, link to sites to book.

 ### Front-End Wireframes